What are fleas & ticks?

 How do I get rid of fleas & ticks?

 For homeowners looking for a responsible approach to getting rid of fleas and ticks on their property, we suggest partnering with Alta Pest Control.
-We focus on low-impact pest control that is effective at eliminating fleas and ticks as well as other household pests while minimizing the impact on the environment.
-Let our family owned company protect your home and family from our area’s most persistent household invading pests!
+We focus on low-impact pest control that effectively eliminates fleas, ticks, and other household pests while minimizing the impact on the environment.
+Let our family-owned company protect your home and family from our area’s most persistent household invading pests!
 If you are looking for more information about our flea and tick control services, reach out today and speak with one of our friendly and helpful professionals!

 How can I prevent fleas & ticks in the future?

 With the help of the professional services you’ll find at Alta Pest Control, along with the following tips, you can prevent fleas and ticks from becoming a problem on your Spokane, WA property.

 Cut back overgrown shrubs, bushes, and other landscaping on your property.

 Cut any wooded areas back away from your property line.